Cliveswe/WatchesApp.xUnitTesting/README.md

 # WatchesApp

 A Razor Pages web application for managing a collection of watches.
-Built with ASP.NET Core (.NET 9), this project demonstrates CRUD operations, form validation, and dynamic UI rendering using Razor Pages.
+Built with ASP.NET Core (.NET 9), this project demonstrates CR (just create and read from CRUD) operations, form validation, and dynamic UI rendering using Razor Pages.

 ## Features